nrccstat/Language-Closeness-Detection-and-Translation/README.md

 - Allow users to manually select the target language for translation.
 - Implement caching to store previous translations for faster results.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository, open an issue, or submit a pull request.

 ## Contact
 For any inquiries, open an issue on GitHub or contact `naci@ad.unc.edu`.